 Discover the diversity of Brisbane City Council's bushland reserves, wetlands, parklands and forest.
-Council manages over 9500 hectares of natural areas for conservation, protection of biodiversity, nature based activities and for visitors to access and use.
-View the track maps, and enjoy the many bush walking tracks, mountain bike trails, horse riding multi-use trails, picnic areas and playgrounds.
-You can also tour natural habitat areas and discover our many different native animal and plant species.
+Council manages over 9500 hectares of natural areas for conservation, nature based activities and protection of biodiversity.
+View track maps and enjoy bush walking tracks, mountain bike and horse riding trails, picnic areas and playgrounds.
+You can also visit natural habitat areas and discover a range of native animal and plant species.

-Find out about each bushland reserve, the permitted activities, walking tracks and trails, facilities, flora and fauna and their history.
-You can also find out what events are happening in parks and reserves across Brisbane, and at our three environment centres.
+Find information about Council's bushland reserves, permitted activities, walking tracks, facilities, flora and fauna and their history.
+You can also find events happening in parks and reserves across Brisbane as well as at the environment centres.

 Before exploring our bushland reserves, visit the Atlas of Living Australia website to see what wildlife you are likely to encounter.
-Print out a species list and make sure you record your sightings to share with other visitors.
+Print out a species list and record your sightings to share with other visitors.